jmeaston/tableaurcg/README.md

                 </header><!-- .elegante-post-header -->
                 <div class="elegante-post-content">

                     <p>A good business dashboard informs with a glance.
-A great business dashboard combines high performance and ease of use to let anybody get data-driven answers to their deeper questions.
-Building dashboards with Tableau allows even non-technical users to create interactive, real-time visualizations in minutes.
+A great business dashboard combines high performance and ease of use to arm any user with data-driven insights to their business challenges.
+Building dashboards with Tableau allows even the most non-technical user to create interactive, real-time visualizations in minutes.
-                        In just a few clicks, they can combine data sources, add filters, and drill down into specific information.
-Sharing a dashboard requires no programming, whether it’s on Tableau Server, Tableau Online, or any portal or web page....</p>
+                        In just a few clicks, users can combine data sources, add filters, and drill down into specific information.
+Sharing a dashboard requires no programming, whether it’s deployed on Tableau Server, Tableau Cloud, or embedded in a portal or web page.</p>
-                        <p>You can embed interactive Tableau views and dashboards into web pages, blogs, wiki pages, web applications, and intranet portals.
-Embedded views update as the underlying data changes, or as their workbooks are updated on Tableau Server or Tableau Online. </p>
+                        <p>Tableau views and dashboards can be embedded into web pages, blogs, wiki pages, web applications, and intranet portals.
+Embedded views update as the underlying data changes or as their workbooks are updated on Tableau Server or Tableau Cloud.</p>

                     <footer class="elegante-post-footer">